Cocaine and Crack Addiction Treatment

 The severity will depend on the person and how much tolerance and dependence they’ve developed with cocaine.
 Crack addiction symptoms are similar to those of powder cocaine.

-Cocaine addiction deals with alterations of brain chemistry and is not easily solved by willpower and stopping the cocaine intake.
+Cocaine and crack addiction deals with alterations of brain chemistry and is not easily solved by willpower and stopping the cocaine intake.
 Treatment options include medication in order to prevent symptoms of withdrawal, counseling, 12 Step Programs, inpatient/residential care.

 At the Phoenix Recovery and Counseling Centers, we offer addiction recovery services and specifically treat those suffering from cocaine addiction.
 Our services include a Residential Treatment, PHP Day program, Intensive Outpatient program and general outpatient program.
 Click on each service to learn more about what they entail and how they can help you on a path towards recovery.

 In addition, the staff at The Phoenix Recovery Center is passionate about total behavioral health in overcoming addiction.
 They deeply care about each person who they work with.
 Often our alumni comment on the profound impact of our staff members in encouraging them on their path to living a fulfilling life.
 Those who come to The Phoenix Recovery Center can realize a rebirth of their own dreams as they achieve their own sobriety and much, much more.
 And that makes all the difference.